Whiteknight/whiteknight.github.com/drafts/sub_problems.md

 there, and we ask the NameSpace to carefully ignore some things, and store other things but to do so in a secret, hidden way.
 Awesome!

+[namespace_cleanups]: /2011/06/22/namespace_cleanups.html

-Similarly, when Parrot loads in a packfile and inserts Subs into the NameSpace, it's the job of the NameSpace to automatically and invisibly insert Subs with similar names and the `:multi` flag set into new MultiSub containers.
+Similarly, when Parrot loads in a packfile and inserts Subs into the NameSpace it's the job of the NameSpace to automatically and invisibly insert Subs with similar names and the `:multi` flag set into new MultiSub containers.
+The Sub tells the NameSpace how the NameSpace must store the Sub, under which names, and in which locations.
+Then if there's a `:multi` involved the Sub tells the MultiSub how to do it's job too.
+The Sub sure is bossy, and even if you're a fan of centralized control in a generalized philosophical way you have to admit that the results here are...less than spectacular.
 If you set a Sub with the same name but without the flag set, the NameSpace overwrites the old one.
 But if the flag is set, the two are merged together into a single MultiSub.
 So here's yet another question for you:

     # What happens here?
     my_namespace["foo"] = $P0